redgoose/daikin-one/README.md

 	go install github.com/redgoose/daikin-one@latest
 	```

-3. Copy `config/.daikin.yaml` to your home directory and populate with your integrator token, api key, and email.
+3. Create a folder named `.daikin` in your home directory.
+Copy `config/daikin.yaml` to `.daikin/daikin.yaml` in your home directory and populate with your integrator token, api key, and email.
 Refer to the [getting started](https://www.daikinone.com/openapi/documentation/index.html#gettingstarted) section of the Daikin Open API documentation to get those values.

 4. Get a device id for the device you want to manage: